Cherreads

 CRACK.

 The impact nearly sent Ravon to his knees.
-Locked in a block, Darius's blade pressed heavily against his own.
+Locked in a block, Darius's blade pressed against his own.
 The warrior was smiling.

 "Speed enchantment," Darius said, stepping back and letting Ravon breathe.
 "Now.
 It's your turn."